-- > Confirming the "Date of Commencement" of the defects liability period; and - > Itemising any work remaining to be completed prior to the end of the defects liability period.
+- o Confirming the "Date of Commencement" of the defects liability period; and - o Itemising any work remaining to be completed prior to the end of the defects liability period.

-All works undertaken in the Road Reserve after commencement of Defects Liability will require a Road Opening Permit.
+All works undertaken in the Road Reserve after commencement of Defects Liability will require a Consent to Work in the Road Reserve Permit.